AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/read.md

 Keep in mind that filtering doesn't reduce your RCU consumption, but it reduces transferred data size, thus reducing latency and network usage.

-[Conditions builder API](conditions.md) for filter expressions is the same API used for key expressions.
+The [Conditions builder API](conditions.md) for filter expressions is the same API used for key expressions.

 ## Useful links